robhaughton1/new-page/README.md

-# Haughton Business Site
+# Business Site Restoration

-A clean, simple business website built with HTML5 and CSS3.
-This project started as a corrupted legacy codebase and was fully restored, debugged, and modernized through careful structural fixes and layout corrections.
+This project is a restored version of an older business-style webpage that had significant layout and styling issues.
+The original site contained broken CSS, missing structure, and inconsistent formatting.
+This repository documents the process of repairing the layout, restoring the design, and rebuilding the page into a clean, functional, and readable version.

+## What Was Fixed
+- Repaired corrupted CSS rules
+- Restored missing or broken selectors
+- Rebuilt layout structure for consistency
+- Cleaned and reformatted HTML for readability
+- Removed unused or invalid code
+- Reorganized files for clarity and maintainability

 ## Features
-- Responsive HTML/CSS layout
-- Homepage with service boxes
-- About page with restored layout and sidebar
+- Clean, centered business-style layout
-- Services page with detailed offerings
-- Clean navigation across all pages

-## What I Fixed
-This project originally contained:
-- Broken HTML structure
-- Mismatched closing tags
-- Missing `<section>` wrappers
-- Collapsed layouts caused by floats
-- Incorrect stylesheet paths
+- Header, navigation, main content, and footer sections
-- Duplicate sections and invalid nesting
+- Restored color scheme and spacing

-I restored the entire site by:
-- Rebuilding the DOM structure
+- Improved readability and visual structure
-- Correcting sidebar and container nesting
+- Fully functional and responsive basic layout

-- Adding proper float clearing
-- Re‑adding missing navigation links
-- Re‑implementing the Services section on the About page
-- Cleaning up redundant tags and unused code
+## Purpose
+This project demonstrates the ability to debug and restore an existing codebase rather than starting from scratch.
+The goal was to take a broken webpage and rebuild it into a stable, intentional design while maintaining the original style direction.

 ## What I Learned
-- How to debug legacy HTML/CSS
-- How floats affect layout and how to fix collapse issues
-- How to structure multi‑page sites cleanly
+- Debugging broken CSS and HTML
-- How to use GitHub version history to recover original code
+- Using GitHub commit history to recover older versions
-- How to maintain clean, readable markup
+- Reconstructing layout structure from incomplete code
+- Improving readability and maintainability in legacy projects
+- Applying systematic, step-by-step restoration techniques

 ## Tech Used
 - HTML5
+- CSS3
+- Git and GitHub

 - CSS3
 - Git & GitHub